-This course will help prepare students to be active citizens in the information technology age.
-Students will develop critical thinking skills about how information is visually presented, and they will learn how to accurately and attractively communicate quantitative information using graphics.
-At the end of the course students will:
+This course will help to prepare you to be active citizens in the information technology age.
+We will develop critical thinking skills about how information is visually presented, and we will learn how to accurately and attractively communicate quantitative information using graphics.
+At the end of the course you will:

-be able to evaluate visual presentations of information in the media, and
+- be able to evaluate visual presentations of information in the media,

 be able to use the computer to generate graphics to communicate information effectively.

 , edited by Julie Steele and Noah Iliinsky.
 O'Reilly Press: Sebastopol, CA, 2010.